boazsegev/plezi-website/docs/guides/hello_chat.html.md

 ### The Client

 The client's javascript is all done, but an HTML presentation layer should be provided.

-If you're not up speed with current web design, a quick refresher: HTML is what we show (i.e. a button, a text), CSS is how we show it (i.e. the text color, the button's size) and Javascript is the code that manages interactions and events (i.e. what happens when we press the button, how the text change when an event occurs).

 The following HTML goes in the `views/welcome.html.erb` template: